alperuygur/ProjectNums/README.md

-# ProjectNums - with Python Fastapi
+# ProjectNums - with Python FastApi
 Converts given number to short form.